corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 “[Package namespace ownership](node/deploy/env-dev.md#package-namespace-ownership)”.

-### Step 11.
-Consider adding extension points to your flows
+### 11. Consider adding extension points to your flows

-In Corda 4 it is possible for flows in one app to subclass and take over flows from another.
+In Corda 4 it's possible for flows in one CorDapp to subclass and take over flows from another.
 This allows you to create generic, shared flow logic that individual users can customise at pre-agreed points (protected methods).
-For example, a site-specific app could be developed that causes transaction details to be converted to a PDF and sent to a particular printer.
-This would be an inappropriate feature to put into shared business logic, but it makes perfect sense to put into a user-specific app they developed themselves.
+For example, a site-specific CorDapp could be developed that converts transaction details into a PDF, which is then sent to a particular printer.
+This would be an inappropriate feature to put into shared business logic, but not for a user-specific CorDapp that they've developed themselves.

-If your flows could benefit from being extended in this way, read “flow-overriding” to learn more.
+If your flows could benefit from being extended in this way, see [Overriding a flow via node configuration](cordapps/flow-overriding.md#overriding-a-flow-via-node-configuration).

-### Step 12.
-Possibly update vault state queries
+### 12. Update vault state queries

 In Corda 4 queries made on a node’s vault can filter by the relevancy of those states to the node.
 As this functionality does not exist in
-Corda 3, apps will continue to receive all states in any vault queries.
+Corda 3, CorDapps will continue to receive all states relating to any vault queries.
 However, it may make sense to migrate queries expecting just those states relevant to the node in question to query for only relevant states.
 See api-vault-query for more details on how to do this.
 Not doing this may result in queries returning more states than expected if the node is using observer functionality (see “tutorial-observer-nodes”).

-### Step 13.
-Explore other new features that may be useful

-Corda 4 adds several new APIs that help you build applications.
-Why not explore:

-* The [new withEntityManager API](https://api.corda.net/api/corda-os/4.8/html/api/javadoc/net/corda/core/node/ServiceHub.html#withEntityManager-block-) for using JPA inside your flows and services.
-* [Reference states](cordapps/api-states.md#reference-states), which let you use an input state without consuming it.
-* [State pointers](cordapps/api-states.md#state-pointers), which make it easier to ‘point’ to one state from another and follow the latest version of a linear state.

-Please also read the CorDapp Upgradeability Guarantees associated with CorDapp upgrading.

-### Step 14.
-Possibly update your checked in quasar.jar
+### 13. Update your `quasar.jar` file

-If your project is based on one of the official cordapp templates, it is likely you have a `lib/quasar.jar` checked in.
-It is worth noting that you only use this if you use the JUnit runner in IntelliJ.
-In the latest release of the cordapp templates, this directory has been removed.
+If your project is based on one of the official CorDapp templates, you'll likely have a `lib/quasar.jar` file checked in.
+You'll only use this if you use the JUnit runner in IntelliJ.
+In the latest release of the CorDapp templates, this directory has been removed.

-You have some choices here:
+You can do either of the following.

-* Upgrade your `quasar.jar` to `0.7.12_r3`.
+* Upgrade your `quasar.jar` file to `0.7.12_r3`.
 * Delete your `lib` directory and switch to using the Gradle test runner.

-Instructions for both options can be found in Running tests in Intellij.
+You can find instructions for both options in [Running tests in Intellij](testing.md#running-tests-in-intellij).